corsa-center/corsa-center.github.io/docs/foundations/hpsf.md

 The TAC also supports HPSF projects, which are in one of four stages, and ideally will progress through the first three stages.
 These stages are currently:
 1. Sandbox - projects which the TAC believes are, or have the potential to be, important to the ecosystem of Technical Projects or the High Performance Software Foundation ecosystem as a whole.
 Sandbox projects will receive minimal support from the Foundation.
 2. Established - projects that are major components of the High Performance Computing software ecosystem.
 Established projects have a higher level of access to foundation resources.
-3. Graduate - projects that are on a sustaining cycle of development, maintenance, and long-term support, used commonly in production environments and with large, well-established project communities.
+3. Core - projects that are on a sustaining cycle of development, maintenance, and long-term support, used commonly in production environments and with large, well-established project communities.
 Core projects have a higher level of access to foundation resources.
 4. Emeritus - projects which the maintainers feel have reached or are nearing end-of-life

 All projects may attend TAC meetings and contribute work regardless of their stage.